Pressure mounts on Pelosi to transmit impeachment articles, as Dems lose patience

 “Pelosi doesn’t want to hand over The Articles of Impeachment, which were fraudulently produced by corrupt politicians like Shifty Schiff in the first place, because after all of these years of investigations and persecution, they show no crimes and are a joke and a scam!” the president tweeted Thursday.

-In a separate tweet, minutes later, he reminded of Pelosi’s “’speed & rush’ in getting the Impeachment Hoax voted on & done.”
+In a separate tweet, minutes later, he recalled Pelosi’s “’speed & rush’ in getting the Impeachment Hoax voted on & done.”

 “Well, she never sent the Articles to the Senate,” he added.
 “Just another Democrat fraud.
 Presidential Harassment!”